KebinLinn/Diabetes/README.md

 # Diabetes Prediction Project

 This project is designed to predict diabetes using machine learning models and data visualization techniques.
-The project consists of five main components:
+The project consists of four main components:

 Machine Learning Models: The project uses two machine learning models - Linear Regression and Random Forest for predictions.
 Data Visualization: The project includes code that generates a heatmap to visualize the dataset and understand the relationship between the features.
 Web Interface: An HTML file is used to control the layout and appearance of the website and structure the web page.
 Website: A file named “Website.py" which runs the website locally using flask and incorporates the model through a h5 file
-h5 File: A h5 created when running either model; used so that the website can interact with the model

 ## **Required Packages**
 The following packages are required to run the models and the website: